 If employers were really concerned about workers’ financial health, they’d applaud the move to unionize.
 We’ve said it before and we’ll say it again: On average, those in unions get paid about 20 percent more than those who aren’t, compared to union dues, which are commonly about 1.5 percent of a worker’s salary.

-Plus, it’s not like union dues get funnelled to some cartoon-character union boss driving around in a Bentley.
-Your hard-earned money goes toward operating costs that cover things like union representation, campaigns and other costs associated with improving your workplace.
+Plus, it’s not like union dues get funneled to some cartoon-character union boss driving around in a Bentley.
+Your hard-earned money goes toward operating costs that cover things like union representation, campaigns, and other costs associated with improving your workplace.

 “Unions are effective tools in changing workplace conditions.”